 Requests for withdrawal of pool hours are voluntary and cannot be requested until all leave accruals have been exhausted and 30 consecutive calendar days has elapsed from the date of the illness.
 The request cannot be for less than five days and cannot exceed 30 days.
 The maximum number of hours that can be withdrawn is 720 hours in the lifetime of the employee's employment with the University.

-The Benefits Coordinators are the sick leave pool administrators for UHCL and is responsible for communicating the regulations of the policy to both the employee and the department.
+The Benefits Coordinators are the sick leave pool administrators for UHCL and are responsible for communicating the regulations of the policy to both the employee and the department.

 To obtain information regarding the Sick Leave Pool policy, please refer to the University of Houston System Administrative Memorandum, 02.D.02 .